 The Landscape Plan for the Herndon Farms project is shown in Exhibit B.4.
-The plan shows all the buffers as required, accounting for a requested variance to 50' in some areas.
+The plan shows all the buffers as required, accounting for a requested variance to 50' around the site.
 However, the effective buffer due to site design, is still 100' and more for most of the view shed buffer area along 15-501.
-If any of the buffers are disturbed, they will be reestablished in a manner that as desirable or even more desirable and effective than they originally existed.
-They will be replanted to achieve a natural, yet well maintained transition to neighboring properties.
+Any areas of the perimeter buffers that require augmentation will be planted with native tree species selected from Exhibit B.4.1.
+These areas will be maintained to achieve a natural, yet well vegetative transition to neighboring properties.